solrudev/Ackpine/docs/split_apks.md

 !!! warning "Attention"
     Iteration of these sequences is blocking due to I/O operations.
 Don't iterate them on UI thread!

+As you can see, these sequences have a type of `CloseableSequence` which implements `AutoCloseable`.
+That means they can close all held resources, and effectively be cancelled externally at any moment with a `close()` call.

 `Apk` has the following properties: